jpdevries/developer-style-guide/README.md

 ```

 ### CDN with local fallbacks
-To leverage the browser cache across MODX installations we recommend loading common frameworks and libraries from a CDN with a local fallback like so:
+To leverage the browser cache across MODX installations we recommend loading common frameworks and libraries from a CDN with a local fallback like&nbsp;so:

 ```html
 <!-- first attempt to load jQuery from a CDN -->